realm/unity-examples/tutorials/persistance-comparison-series/File/file.md

 We check if the file exists first (5).
 In case it does, we saved data before and can proceed reading it.

-Using `ReadAllText` we read the string from the file and transform it via `JsonUtility.FromJson<>()` into an object of type `HitCount` (6).
+Using `ReadAllText`, we read the string from the file and transform it via `JsonUtility.FromJson<>()` into an object of type `HitCount` (6).

-If this happened successfully (7) we can then assign the three properties to their corresponding hit count (8).
+If this happened successfully (7), we can then assign the three properties to their corresponding hit count (8).

-When you run the game you will see the that in the editor it looks identical to the previous section since we are using the same three counters.
-If you open the file `hitCountFileJson.txt` you should then see the three counters in a nicely formatted JSON.
+When you run the game, you will see that in the editor, it looks identical to the previous section since we are using the same three counters.
+If you open the file `hitCountFileJson.txt`, you should then see the three counters in a nicely formatted JSON.

 <img src="images/09_hit_count_extended_json.jpg" alt="File hitCountExtended.txt" width=""/>

 Note that the data is saved in plain text.
-In a future tutorial we will look at encryption and how to improve safety of your data.
+In a future tutorial, we will look at encryption and how to improve safety of your data.

 ## Conclusion

-In this tutorial we learned how to utilize `File` to save data. `JsonUtility` helps structure this data.
-They are simple and easy to use, not much code is required.
+In this tutorial, we learned how to utilize `File` to save data. `JsonUtility` helps structure this data.
+They are simple and easy to use, and not much code is required.

-What are the down sides though?
+What are the downsides, though?

-First of, we open, write to and save the file every single time the capsule it clicked.
-While not a problem in this case and certainly applicable for some games this will not perform very well when many save operations are made.
+First of all, we open, write to, and save the file every single time the capsule is clicked.
+While not a problem in this case and certainly applicable for some games, this will not perform very well when many save operations are made.

 Also, the data is saved in plain text and can easily be edited by the player.

 The more complex your data is, the more complex it will be to actually maintain this approach.
 What if the structure of the `HitCount` object changes?
 You have to change account for that when loading an older version of the JSON.
 Migrations are necessary.

-In the following tutorials we will (among others) have a look at how databases can make this job a lot easier and take care of the problems we face here.
+In the following tutorials, we will (among other things) have a look at how databases can make this job a lot easier and take care of the problems we face here.

 Please provide feedback and ask any questions in the [Realm Community Forum](https://www.mongodb.com/community/forums/tags/c/realm/realm-sdks/58/unity).